think4sec/nano-docs/README.md

 ![nano-node-add-initial-peers]

 New nodes will simply have an empty list which would require it to establish communication with the list of **preconfigured\_peers** to obtain a list of other peers.

-This internal process known as **ongoing_crawl** will reach out to all preconfigured peers and send a keepalive message.
+#### rep\_crawler

+Rep\_crawler will run every **7 seconds** if node contains sufficient weight.
+Otherwise, run-time is every **3 seconds** until node has communicated with a sufficient amount of weighted peers.
+The total weight of it's peers must be greater than the **online\_weight\_minimum** configuration entry.

+Upon each execution, rep\_crawler attempts to poll last known weighted peers prior to selecting a random set of peers.
+The size of random peers to poll range from **15** to **60**.
+This range is determined by a nodes' peer's weight.
+Once a random list of peers are chosen, each peer is polled and sent a **confirm\_req** message.
+This message will contain a random block selected from the ledger.
+Peers are given up to **5 seconds** to respond.
+If no response is given, block is simply removed from queue.

+![nano-node-repcrawler-ongoing-crawl]

 [nano-node-peering]: ./images/node/nano-node-peering.png
 [nano-node-send-keepalive]: ./images/node/nano-node-send-keepalive.png